Board of Directors

 Jack Allen Greenfield shot his first short film in 2012 while bored on his grandmother's iPad.
 While waiting for “The Poopie’s” Sundance acceptance, 7 year old Jack Allen grew up in Brooklyn and went to Saint Ann’s School.
 At Saint Ann’s, Jack Allen took Videography, Moving Image 2, and Moving Image 3.
 Jack Allen is eternally grateful to his teachers Carlo Mirabella-Davis, Samina Akbari, and Morgan Ingari who led him to his love of Filmmaking.
 Jack Allen is a prospective Comparative Literature, Psychology, and Theater major.
 He enjoys reading, listening to music, and going on long bike rides.
 Jack Allen would like to thank every member of Purple Valley Productions for putting art out into the world, his friends for putting up with him, and his fellow board members for doing both.

-Elizabeth is a sophomore at Williams College.
+Elizabeth is a junior at Williams College.
 Her artistic interests lie in filmmaking and publication, two mediums she finds similar in their ability to combine media and temporal sensitivity in constructing narratives.

 She directed 100 YEARS LATER, a film celebrating the centennial of Williams College Wrestling, earning the Frank Deford Award for Excellence in Sports Media.
 She is also a recipient of the Robert G. Wilmers Jr. 1990 Memorial Fellowship for Creative Arts, which supports her ongoing independent film Distance, inherited.
 Her work as a screenwriter has been featured in the Berkshire Student Film Festival, and her printmaking work has been published in the international magazine SineTheta.
 She is from San Jose, California.